watergis/docs/content/setups/installation/design_stylefile/_index.en.md

 You can see official manual of Mapbox Studio [here](https://docs.mapbox.com/studio-manual/overview/).

 You may need to repeat process of `genrating mbtiles` and `styling in Mapbox Studio` for finalying your stylefiles.

+However, `Mapbox Studio` has limitation to use third party vector tiles sources.
+So you can also use `Maputnik Editor` for this purpose.

+## Design your Mapbox Style on Maputnik Editor
+Once you created your Mapbox Style, it is easier to use [Maputnik Editor](https://maputnik.github.io/editor) to modify your style.
+It is free to use online.
+You can use any third party vector tiles sources.